 It’s not only the vagina that may become drier.
 All the mucus membranes may be affected.
 If you have worn contact lenses comfortably for years, you may find them more irritating and find yourself reaching for the comfort drops more regularly.

-I use Hydrosan Dual which is contact lens compatible and will also apply Blink Comfort Drops when I’m out and about.
+I use Hydrosan Extra eye drops which are contact lens compatible and will also apply Blink Comfort Drops when I’m out and about.

-A great supplement for both dry eyes and dry vagina is Seabuckthorn Oil capsules.
-I have been taking these and have noticed a definite improvement.
+I have been taking a great supplement for both dry eyes and dry vagina – Seabuckthorn Oil capsules.
+I have noticed an improvement but you may need to persist with these for a month or two.

 Menopause is a natural life transition.
 But sometimes complications in the process of menopause occur.